 Noah found the perfect spot for his crew to prep for the big day.
 The room had dark green walls, a vintage pool table, beautiful wood furniture and gold accents.
 He wore a blue suit with a fuchsia bowtie and his groomsman rocked the same outfit but ditched the bowtie.
 One of our favorite photos from this day was the sweet prayer Noah’s buddies said over him before he walked outside to see bride Mandy for the first time on their wedding day!

 The girls peaked into the grassy yard from farmhouse windows to watch the first look.
 Noah stood anxiously waiting for Mandy to tap him on the shoulder.
 When he turned around they shared hugs, tears and laughter as they spent moments alone, soaking it all in.
 Each wrote a note for the other and they read them side by side.
-We think this is such a sweet wedding day tradition and love that this couple choose to do it together.
+We think this is such a sweet wedding day tradition and love that this couple chose to do it together.

 The ceremony took place on the lawn outside of an iconic red barn where their reception would happen later in the night.
 Silkie chickens (and now we’ve got to get at least two of these) roamed free and a flower-covered arch stood in front of one of the properties most established trees.
 Jones Flowersmith also designed bright and colorful bouquets for the bridesmaids and Mandy.
 The arrangements were packed full of pinks, corals and burgundy and sprinkled with blue centered anemones and greenery.